bhaskarsingh962/reactFromBasicFirst/01_Basic/02_notes.md

 1️⃣ package.json – Project Configuration & Dependencies
 2️⃣ package-lock.json – Exact Versions of Installed Packages

+package.jsong looke lie this

+code -
+"author": "bhaskar singh",
+  "license": "ISC",
+  "description": "",
+  "devDependencies": {
+  "parcel": "^2.14.2" this ^ cerit sign change miner version replace with new version and you can also use tilt(~) sign but it change to major update which cancrash ;

 📜 1. package.json (Project Configuration & Dependencies)